keenhenry/keenhenry.github.io/_posts/2025-06-19-hart-voor-je-kind.md

 3. Empathetic listening and say that the feelings of your child are valid.
 4. Help the child find the words to describe his/her feelings.
 5. Draw some lines while finding strategies to solve the problem in question.

+Kids given emotinal coach and those not show big differences in various aspects, including intellectual performance, relations with other kids and resilience towards difficult times.

+Fathers are especially important in the roles of emotional coaching.